OUR GLOBAL MANIFESTO: WHAT WOULD A UNIVERSITY LOOK LIKE IF WE HAD TO CREATE ONE FROM SCRATCH?

-Learning models must be adapted to the needs of the labor market but also to the capacities and interests of students and the demands of our society.
-The colaboration between universities and enterprises becomes more fluid and symbolic, ensuring co-designed and co-teached courses favouring student participation in the professional sphere.
+Learning models must be adapted to the needs of the labour market, but also to students’ abilities and interests and the demands of our society.
+Collaboration between educational entities and business becomes more fluid and symbiotic, giving way to co-designed and cotaught courses that favour students’ participation in the profesional environment.

 NEW ROLES IN TEACHING AND LEARNING

-Universities will have to develop an entrepreneurial mindset, testing disruptive and innovative models, scaling and sharing successes, and learning from mistakes.
-The creation of spaces that serve as a testing and experimentation areas facilitates the agile implementation of pilot projects, as well as the measurement and analysis of their impact and analyzing results.
+Educational institutions must develop an entrepreneurial mindset, adopting disruptive and innovative models, expanding and sharing successes and learning from mistakes.
+The creation of spaces that serve as a testing and experimentation sandbox areas facilitates the agile implementation of pilot projects, as well as the measurement and analysis of their impact and results.

-The physical and emotional WELLBEING of all members of the learning community becomes a priority.
-A comprehensive approach is necessary, one in which healthy behaviors that provide emotional balance and physical WELLBEING are learned, shared and practiced.
+The physical and emotional wellbeing of all members of the educational community has become a priority.
+A holistic approach is required in which healthy behaviour that provides emotional balance and physical wellbeing can be learned, shared, and practised.

 FREE AND CRITICAL THINKING

-The university must be a critical institution that encourages the debate and analysis of divergent ideas.
-It is capable of creating new knowledge based on research and scientific studies.
-The university must not be constrained to a single and specific manner of thinking.
+Educational institutions are essential forums to promote critical thinking, debate and analysis of divergent ideas, capable in turn of creating new knowledge based on research and scientific study.
+No educational entity can be constrained to one single way of thinking.